-7.1 There is no obligation to make a disclosure in relation to gifts and hospitality below £50 in value.
+7.1 There is no obligation to make a disclosure in relation to gifts and hospitality below $\pounds$ 50 in value.
 You should, however, declare receipt of any gift or hospitality that an ordinary member of the public might reasonably deem to be significant, regardless of its formal cash value.
-You should also register an accumulation of small gifts you receive from the same source over a short period that add up to £50 or more.
+You should also register an accumulation of small gifts you receive from the same source over any period of six months that add up to $\pounds$ 50 or more.